Doping evolution of spin excitations in La$_{3-x}$Sr$_{x}$Ni$_2$O$_7$/SrLaAlO$_4$ superconducting thin films

-The work is supported by the Scientific Research Innovation Capability Support Project for Young Faculty (ZYGXQNJSKYCXNLZCXM-M2), the National Natural Science Foundation of China (Grants no. 12574142, and 12434002), National Key Projects for Research and Development of China with Grant No. 2021YFA1400400 and Natural Science Foundation of Jiangsu Province (No. BK20233001).
+We would like to thank Xinman Ye for the helpful discussion.
+The work is supported by the Scientific Research Innovation Capability Support Project for Young Faculty (ZYGXQNJSKYCXNLZCXM-M2), the National Natural Science Foundation of China (Grants no. 12574142, 12434002, 12494591, 92565303), National Key Projects for Research and Development of China with Grant No. 2021YFA1400400, Natural Science Foundation of Jiangsu Province (No. BK20233001) and Guangdong Provincial Quantum Science Strategic Initiative (GDZX2401010).
 The work at PSI is supported by the Swiss National Science Foundation through project No. 207904.
 We acknowledge the European Synchrotron Radiation Facility (ESRF) for providing synchrotron radiation facilities under proposal numbers SC-5699 at the ID32 beamline.